SurajaHasarinda/Snake-Game/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
-3. Compile and run the `Game.java` file.
+3. Compile and run the `SnakeGame.java` file.

 ## Controls